kochavalabs/docs/docs/1-Getting_Started.md

 A consensus node is connected to the network and participates in the consensus that accepts transactions into the channel.
-A consensus node does not allow requests from clients, but does receive forwarded transactions from other readonly nodes in the network.
+A consensus node does not allow requests from clients, but does receive forwarded transactions from other gateway nodes in the network.

 ## Interacting with a Node

 This guide will walk you through interacting with a Mazzaroth node.
-Standalone and Readonly nodes use HTTP to handle requests and can be used to deploy contracts, submit transactions, or lookup information from the ledger.
+Standalone and Gateway nodes use HTTP to handle requests and can be used to deploy contracts, submit transactions, or lookup information from the ledger.

 [m8](https://github.com/kochavalabs/m8) is a command line tool